shadmehr-salehi/Persian_RAG/README.md

     ```

-4.  make a docker volume named `llmxp_ayamodel` and put the model into `model` directory. `docker-compose` will be using it in the future. also create a volume named `chainlit_data` which will pass the data to the engine. **NOTE** : you need to use `huggingface-cli` to download the model. <br> EG: `huggingface-cli download CohereForAI/aya-23-8B --local-dir .` when you are in the model directory
+4.  make a docker volume named `llmxp_ayamodel` and put the model into `model` directory. `docker-compose` will be using it in the future. also create a volume named `chainlit_data` which will pass the data to the engine.<br>
+    **NOTE** : you need to use `huggingface-cli` to download the model. <br> EG: `huggingface-cli download CohereForAI/aya-23-8B --local-dir .` when you are in the model directory

 5. create a docker network `ayanet`.
 6. `docker compose up` and your app is ready !